customerio/binny/README.md

 The script `binny.ts` is written in Typescript and run with [Deno](https://deno.com/).
 You must have Deno installed on your machine to run the script (`brew install deno`).
 VSCode with the Deno plugin is recommended for development.

+The easiest way to test the code you are developing is with the automated test suite.
+Run `deno test --allow-all` to run all tests.
+This includes e2e tests that runs as close to the real thing as possible.

-If you want to test the script, you do not need to compile it into a binary.
-You can run: `deno run --allow-all binny.ts <args>` to run the script.
+If you prefer to run the tool yourself, you can run `deno run --allow-all binny.ts <command>` to run the tool.
+Example: `deno run --allow-all binny.ts sourcery --version` to run the command `sourcery --version`.
+Note: you must have `sourcery` defined in `binny-tools.yml` before running this command.